 We also examine the behavior of risk and systemic risk across types of institutions based on the nature of their business and capital structure.
-As shown in Appendix A, we rely on four categories of institutions: (1) Depository institutions (29 companies with 2-digit SIC code of 60); (2) Miscellaneous non-depository institutions including real estate firms whom we often refer to as "Other" (27 companies with codes of 61, 62 except 6211, 65 or 67); (3) Insurance companies (36 companies with code of 63 or 64); and (4) Security and Commodity Brokers (10 companies with 4-digit SIC code of 6211).
+As mentioned above, in Appendix A, we rely on four categories of institutions: (1) Depository institutions (29 companies with 2-digit SIC code of 60); (2) Miscellaneous non-depository institutions including real estate firms whom we often refer to as "Other" (27 companies with codes of 61, 62 except 6211, 65 or 67); (3) Insurance companies (36 companies with code of 63 or 64); and (4) Security and Commodity Brokers (10 companies with 4-digit SIC code of 6211).
+These risk measures are reported in Panel C of Table 3.